-The sharp deleveraging across arbitrage markets in March 2020 was followed by very strong performance in the second half of 2020.
-In our recent webinar, Todd Pulvino and Jeremy Getson reviewed what drove last year's returns in SPACs, convertibles and mergers, and discussed why we are optimistic about the outlook for 2021 and beyond.
+The sharp deleveraging across arbitrage markets in March 2020 was followed by very strong performance in 2H 2020.
+In our recent webinar and summary below, we review what drove last year's returns in SPACs, convertibles and mergers, and discuss why we are optimistic about the outlook for 2021 and beyond.